HarshvardhanThosar/converse/README.md

 yarn install
 ```

-the above line would install all the required node modules / packages for this project to run.
+The above line would install all the required node modules / packages for this project to run.

 ### 2. Create _.env.local_ file on the **root** directory of the downloaded project